 Step-by-Step Instructions for Making Sure Your Activities Fit

-- Review Your Learning Outcomes—If you know your learning outcomes well, you will have a good idea of the type of activity you should choose.
+If you know your learning outcomes well, you will have a good idea of the type of activity you should choose.
 If the learning outcomes call for the participants to express or articulate an understanding of a certain topic, then you know you need to do something other than lecture if you are to accurately assess their ability to express or articulate.
 If the lesson calls for an understanding of community, it should be obvious to you that some type of group work would be appropriate.
 Common sense will often dictate which vehicle you must choose.

-- Review the Age, Gender, and Spiritual Maturity of Your Group—Visualize your group and imagine yourself delivering the lesson you've planned.
+Visualize your group and imagine yourself delivering the lesson you’ve planned.
 Ask yourself if they are capable of being engaged with this approach.
 Perhaps they are not mature enough.
-On the other hand, maybe they are more sophisticated than the activity you've chosen.
+On the other hand, maybe they are more sophisticated than the activity you’ve chosen.

-- Consult a List of Possible Learning Activities—If you have 150 sockets in your tool kit, you'll most likely find one that fits the job at hand.
+If you have 150 sockets in your tool kit, you'll most likely find one that fits the job at hand.
 As a catechist, you also have a wide range and variety of activities to select from.
-Don't get caught in a rut of doing the same thing every time you teach.
+Don’t get caught in a rut of doing the same thing every time you teach.
 The next chapter [of The Catechist's Toolbox] provides a list of various learning activities and discusses what is involved in making them work properly.

-- Select an Appropriate Activity and See if It Fits—Once you select an activity to use, add it into your lesson plan and see if it connects with your introduction and conclusion.
+Once you select an activity to use, add it into your lesson plan and see if it connects with your introduction and conclusion.
 Ask yourself if this activity will help your learners to achieve the learning outcomes you have set for them.
 Likewise, ask yourself how this activity will help you to observe and assess those desired outcomes.
 If you are prepared to go with a particular activity, be sure you are prepared with all of the materials you may need to implement it.

-- Select an Alternate Activity—As always, be prepared to switch gears if need be.
-If your selected activity is failing or just doesn't fit, be prepared with another as a backup.
-A good example of this is the catechist who is all set to show a video only to discover that the DVD player doesn't work or couldn't be obtained that particular day or time.
+As always, be prepared to switch gears if need be.
+If your selected activity is failing or just doesn’t fit, be prepared with another as a backup.
+A good example of this is the catechist who is all set to show a video only to discover that the DVD player doesn’t work or couldn't be obtained that particular day or time.
 Always be ready to move on to an alternate plan of action.

 Learning activities are not just something for your participants to do—they are accomplishments to be achieved.
 Learning activities are strategies.
 When selecting a learning activity, you’re not thinking so much about what learners are to do at the beginning of the activity but of what they are to accomplish or achieve at the end of the activity.
 Simply put, you tell your learners what you would like for them to accomplish and then give them strategies for doing so.